plurid/plurid/docs/ARCHITECTURE.md

 Knob-by-knob reference (every `space.*`/`elements.*` option with a snippet): [`CONTROL_SURFACE.md`](./CONTROL_SURFACE.md).

 ## 9. The SSR pipeline (plurid-react-server)

+Request outcomes (2026-09-06, C07 – C09 of the critique): a preserve's `onServe` failure without an `onError` is the request's failure and reaches the pipeline's error path (500, the host's error page); with `onError` the host may respond, `depreserve` (render without the preserve), or return nothing (handled — rendering continues). `afterServe` runs after the response is sent and is observed: a rejection is logged with the request id, never a second response, never an unhandled rejection. `options.ignore` prefixes (`/api/*`) match on a segment boundary — `/api` and `/api/x`, never `/apiculture` — with the query string ignored.

 `plurid-react-server source/objects/Server/` : `PluridServer` - an Express 5 app.
 Since 2026-09-05 the class (`index.ts`, ~360 lines: fields, constructor, signal handlers, `start` / `stop` / `handle` / `instance`, the endpoint registration) implements `PluridServerContext` (`context.ts`) and hands itself to per-concern modules: `options.ts` (`resolveServerOptions`, `debugAllows`, `computeRequestTime`), `express.ts` (`configureExpress`, `openBrowser` — `open` is ESM-only and loaded lazily), `preserves.ts` (`ignoreGetRequest`, `resolveMatchingPath`, `resolvePreserve`, `resolvePreserveAfterServe`), `pipeline.tsx` (`handleGetRequest`, `renderApplication`), `render.tsx` (`buildRequestTree`, `renderContent`), `document.ts` (`documentFromTemplate`, `resolveRouteDocument`, `assembleDocument`), `pttp.ts` (`handlePTTPRequest`).
 The package's top level exports `PluridServer` (default), `PluridStillsGenerator`, the preload key constants (`PRELOADED_PLURID_METASTATE_KEY`, `PRELOADED_REDUX_STATE_KEY`) and the external interfaces (Appendix A). `PluridLiveServer` (a stub that threw) is gone.